 No. Admission to all Department of Music ensembles is open to West Liberty students, regardless of major.
 Some ensembles do require a successful audition, or the permission of the instructor prior to enrollment in the course.
 For further information, interested students should check with the music faculty member responsible for each ensemble.
 Auditions for the individual ensembles typically occur during the first week of each Fall and Spring semester.
 Click here for a listing of all the music department ensembles, including vocal and instrumental groups.

 For information on auditioning for the Marching Hilltoppers, click here.

 We strongly encourage all interested students to apply for one of our audition days.
 Click here for the schedule of audition days and the registration form for the audition.
-If you are unable to attend one of the scheduled days, contact the music faculty member for your instrument or voice to arrange an individual audition.
+If you are unable to attend one of the scheduled days, contact the area coordinator to arrange an individual audition.
 Students are strongly encouraged to bring their own accompanists; however, if needed, one may be provided for you.
-Arrangements must be made with the Department (send email to [email protected] or contact an appropriate faculty member) and sheet music must be mailed no less than two weeks prior to the audition.
+Arrangements must be made with the Department (send email to your area coordinator) and you must send your sheet music no less than two weeks prior to the audition.

 All music majors at WLU will select a track of either music education, music performance, or music technology.